 That way, contact centre teams are alerted when there’s a problem.
 What’s even better is that digital workflow can automatically trigger incidents based on preset thresholds, prioritizing fixes in service management queues.

 And if your organization has moved to a continuous innovation model, you want to release products as soon as possible to gain competitive advantage.
 So, why not embed CX testing into your DevOps and product release processes?

 While you’ll still want to audit the entire CX on a regular basis, automated testing gives you real-time insights into how all your digital channels are performing.

 As a result, you’ll avoid problems like dead-end interactive voice response (IVR) pathways, voice quality issues, chatbot fails, and more, that can harm customer satisfaction and your brand’s reputation in the marketplace.

 Three Key Times to Conduct a Customer Experience Audit

 Over the past few years, the pace of business transformation has been incredible.
 As a result, your organization’s customer experience (CX) is continually changing.

-Thanks to Perry Gale at Cyara
+Contributed by: Perry Gale at Cyara